 - Play other games that don’t call for any extra supplies.
 Games like “Red Light, Green Light,” “Mother, May I?” and “Simon Says” are classics for a reason and get your little one moving without being too wild for inside the house.

-- In a similar vein, you can play a more tactile version of the game “I Spy” where you describe what and where a toy or object is, and then have him find the object in the room.
+- In a similar vein, you can play a more tactile version of the game “I Spy” where you describe what and where a toy or object is, and then have her find the object in the room.

 - If you know other little ones and their caregivers who might also be looking for ways to pass the time indoors on a blustery day, give them a call and see if you can have a playdate.
 Playmates always make the day go by that much more quickly because they come with built-in fun.
-And if that’s not possible, you can always spend some time video chatting with friends or family members – maybe Baby can even show off his pillow fort or pasta necklace!
+And if that’s not possible, you can always spend some time video chatting with friends or family members – maybe Baby can even show off her pillow fort or pasta necklace!

 - Have a dance party!
 Put on some tunes and cut loose.
 Sometimes this is extra fun if you’re grooving to songs that have a special dance, like “Head, Shoulders, Knees, and Toes.”
 You can play a favorite set of songs, a favorite album, or put on something brand new and learn a new dance – some ballet to Tchaikovsky’s Swan Lake, perhaps?
 You can even step it up a notch by pausing the music to play “Freeze Dance!”